Smith-Pad/osui/Subjects/static/README.md

 In this section, we are going to show how to create a widget buttons in the Subjects Interface.

-The first thing to do is to include this div class:
+The first thing to do is to include this div class.
+Of course you are able to include other colours/themes of `subjects-widget-button`.
+But we can talk about this further in this documentation.

 ```html
 <div class="subjects-widget-button">